JackieDo/Laravel-Dotenv-Editor/README.md

     }

 #### Loading file for working
-Default, Laravel Dotenv Editor will load file `.env` in root folder of your project whenever you use the `DotenvEditor` facade.
+By default, Laravel Dotenv Editor will load the file `.env` in the root folder of your project whenever you use the `DotenvEditor` facade.
 Example:

     $content = DotenvEditor::getContent(); // Get raw content of file .env in root folder

-However, if you want to explicitly specify what files you will work with, you should use method `load()`.
+However, if you want to explicitly specify what files you will work with, you should use the `load()` method.
 Example:

     $file = DotenvEditor::load(); // Working with file .env in root folder
     $file = DotenvEditor::load('.env.example'); // Working with file .env.example in root folder
     $file = DotenvEditor::load(storage_path('dotenv-editor/backups/.env.backup')); // Working with file .env.backup in folder storage/dotenv-editor/backups/

-Method `load()` have three parameters:
+The `load()` method has three parameters:

     $file = DotenvEditor::load($filePath, $restoreIfNotFound, $restorePath);

-- The first parameter is the path to file you want to work with.
-Set `null` to work with file `.env` in root folder.
+- The first parameter is the path to the file you want to work with.
+Set `null` to work with the file `.env` in the root folder.
-- The second parameter is allow restoring your file if it is not found.
+- The second parameter allows restoring your file if it is not found.
-- The third parameter is the path to file use to restoring.
-Set `null` to restore from a earlier backup file.
+- The third parameter is the path to the file used to restoring.
+Set `null` to restore from an older backup file.

 #### Reading file content

 ###### Reading raw content.
-You can use method `getContent()` to get raw content in your file.
+You can use the `getContent()` method to get the raw content of your file.
 Example:

     $content = DotenvEditor::getContent();

-This will return raw file content as a string
+This will return the raw file content as a string.

 ###### Reading content by lines.
-Use method `getLines()` to get all lines in your file.
+Use the `getLines()` method to get all lines of your file.
 Example:

     $lines = DotenvEditor::getLines();

 This will return an array.
-Each element in array, you can see following info:
+Each element in the array consists of the following items:
-- Number of line
+- Number of the line
-- Raw content of line
+- Raw content of the line
-- Parsed content of line, include: type of line (empty, comment, setter...), key name of setter, value of setter, comment of setter...
+- Parsed content of the line, including: type of line (empty, comment, setter...), key name of setter, value of setter, comment of setter...

 ###### Reading content by keys
-Use method `getKeys($keys = [])` to get all setter lines in your file.
+Use the `getKeys($keys = [])` method to get all setter lines of your file.
 Example:

     $keys = DotenvEditor::getKeys(); // Get all keys
     $keys = DotenvEditor::getKeys(['APP_DEBUG', 'APP_URL']); // Only get two given keys if exists

 This will return an array.
-Each element in array, you can see following info:
+Each element in the array consists of the following items:
-- Number of line
+- Number of the line
-- Key name of setter
+- Key name of the setter
-- Value of setter
+- Value of the setter
-- Comment of setter
+- Comment of the setter
-- This key used "export " command or not
+- If this key is used for the "export" command or not

-###### Determine if key is exists
+###### Determine if a key exists
-Use method `keyExists($key)`.
+Use the `keyExists($key)` method.
 Example:

     $keyExists = DotenvEditor::keyExists('APP_URL'); // Return true|false

 ###### Get value of a key
-Use method `getValue($key)`.
+Use the `getValue($key)` method.
 Example:

     $value = DotenvEditor::getValue('APP_URL');

-#### Writing content into file
+#### Writing content into a file

-To edit file content, you have two job:
+To edit file content, you have two jobs:
-- First is writing content into buffer
+- First is writing content into the buffer
-- Second is saving buffer into file
+- Second is saving the buffer into the file

 ###### Add an empty line into buffer
-Use method `addEmpty()`.
+Use the `addEmpty()` method.
 Example:

     $file = DotenvEditor::addEmpty();

 ###### Add a comment line into buffer
-Use method `addComment($comment)`.
+Use the `addComment($comment)` method.
 Example:

     $file = DotenvEditor::addComment('This is a comment line');

 ###### Add or update a setter into buffer
-Use method `setKey($key, $value = null, $comment = null, $export = false)`.
+Use the `setKey($key, $value = null, $comment = null, $export = false)` method.
 Example:

     $file = DotenvEditor::setKey('ENV_KEY'); // Set key ENV_KEY with empty value
     $file = DotenvEditor::setKey('ENV_KEY', 'anything-you-want'); // Set key ENV_KEY with none empty value